leondutoit/agile-iso/paper.md

 Amazon Web Services, one of the world's leading cloud services providers defines DevOps as "the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity.
 Under a DevOps model, development and operations teams are no longer 'siloed'.
 Sometimes, these two teams are merged into a single team where the engineers work across the entire application lifecycle, from development and test to deployment to operations, and develop a range of skills not limited to a single function." (@devops).
 DevOps is characterised by a high degree of automation in development and deployment to allow scalable operations.

 The high velocity can however, be problematic for maintaining security.
 The danger is that security is seen as a brake on the pace of development - as is seen in the analysis above.
 The risk of such a view is that few people pay attention to security requirements in the development and release cycles, and that this exposes vulnerabilities in services.
-There is a greowing recognition that security must be incorporated into DevOps in a holistic manner (@secdevops), and that security must play a role from the outset, before any development happens.
+There is a growing recognition that security must be incorporated into DevOps in a holistic manner (@secdevops), and that security must play a role from the outset, before any development happens.
 In this way SecDevOps can be seen as applying DevOps methodologies to the application lifecycle, but with security concerns being present along the way.

 TSD has the ingredients of both DevOps and SecDevOps in its agile development model.
 The next section will explore which concrete changes TSD can introduce in order to achieve an agile process which is compliant with ISO 27001, by applying a SecDevOps framework to its processes.